The Domain of Definition of the L\'evy White Noise: Introduction

-The previous examples show the interest of extending the domain of definition of the L\'evy white noise.
+The previous examples show some benefits of extending the domain of definition of the L\'evy white noise.
 We also want to go further and identify the broadest set of test functions such that the random variable $\langle \dot{X}, f \rangle$ is well-defined.
-It turns out that the theory of Rajput and Rosinski is especially relevant to achieving this goal.
+It turns out that the framework of independently scattered random measures developed by Rajput and Rosinski \cite{Rajput1989spectral} is especially relevant to achieving this goal.